jamescourtney/FlatSharp/README.md

 - No unsafe code or IL generation via IL.Emit (with the exception of the Unsafe package)
 - Use standard .NET libraries for reading and writing from memory (with the exception of the Unsafe package)

 FlatSharp manages to acheive performance by generating safe C# code at runtime and pushing that through the Roslyn C# compiler to emit and load a runtime assembly.
 This provides an additional level of safety over generating IL directly with minimimal performance impact, since we compile without allowing unsafe code and can embed other invariants in the code (such as readonly).
 Further, it is easier to debug generated C# than generated IL.
-Roslyn does have a 3 to 4 second first-run penalty, but subsequent invocations are very quick.
+Roslyn does have a 3 to 4 second first-run penalty, but subsequent invocations are very quick, and "compilation" is only done once per root-level FlatBuffer object.

 In its default configuration, the FlatSharp library uses no unsafe code at all, and only uses overflow-checked operators.
 FlatSharp does come with an unsafe companion library that can meaningfully improve performance in some scenarios (```UnsafeMemoryInputBuffer``` provides roughly double the performance of ```MemoryInputBuffer``` with the caveat that it must be disposed for performance to be acceptable).